 When you go to the dentist for your routine dental exam, your dentist will check for more than just cavities.
 Your mouth can actually signal problems that are going on in the rest of your body.
-From your lungs to your heart and to your immune system, be aware of 5 health conditions that are linked to tooth and gum disease.
+From your lungs to your heart and your immune system, be aware of 5 health conditions linked to tooth and gum disease.

 5 Medical Conditions that Can Harm Your Mouth

 - High Blood Pressure can increase your risk of developing gum disease.
-Some of the medications used to lower blood pressure can cause unwanted side effects such as gingival enlargement which is a condition in which your gums swell and begin to grow over your teeth.
+Some of the medications used to lower blood pressure can cause unwanted side effects such as gingival enlargement, which is a condition in which your gums swell and begin to grow over your teeth.

 - It is believed that there is a link between heart disease and oral health.
 Although not completely understood, if you suffer from gum disease, you are two times more likely to have heart disease.
-The idea is that bacteria from your gums is able to travel through your body, reaching your heart and causing cardiovascular issues.
+The idea is that bacteria from your gums can travel through your body, reaching your heart and causing cardiovascular issues.
 Therefore, the healthier you keep your mouth, the lower your risk of heart disease may be.

 General Dentistry St. Louis

-For more than 20 years, The Dental Anesthesia Center has been a general dentistry office, unique to the field of Sleep Dentistry.
+For more than 20 years, The Dental Anesthesia Center has been a general dentistry office unique to the field of Sleep Dentistry.
 We specialize in helping patients of all ages achieve good oral health.
-We value our patient relationships, making it our priority to deliver gentle dental care that you deserve from sedation dentists in St. Louis.
+We value our patient relationships, making it our priority to deliver the gentle dental care that you deserve from sedation dentists in St. Louis.
 We work hard to make you feel at ease by providing exceptional patient care in a relaxed, convenient atmosphere.

 Call Us Today